Proper length: Proper distance along a path

-In the equation above, the metric tensor is assumed to use the +−−− metric signature, and is assumed to be normalized to return a time instead of a distance.
-The − sign in the equation should be dropped with a metric tensor that instead uses the −+++ metric signature.
-Also, the $c$ should be dropped with a metric tensor that is normalized to use a distance, or that uses geometrized units.
+In the equation above, the metric tensor is assumed to use the (+−−−) metric signature, and is assumed to be normalized to return a time instead of a distance.
+The minus sign in the equation should be dropped with a metric tensor that instead uses the (−+++) metric signature.
+Also, the c should be dropped with a metric tensor that is normalized to use a distance, or that uses geometrized units.